09 May 2024

 Interaction

-The most engaging data visualizations are the ones that encourage interactivity with the viewer.
+The most engaging visualizations are the ones that encourage interactivity with the viewer.
 The ability to search, filter, or highlight specific data points makes the viewing experience more meaningful, expanding its potential for data exploration.
-With IBM charts, interaction makes understanding data much more seamless when users can zoom in and access detailed information on demand.
-By prioritizing clarity, they don’t hide crucial information in their data visualizations; it empowers users to take initiative, explore insights and relationships, and make connections within the data itself.
+With their charts, interaction makes understanding data much more seamless when users can zoom in and access detailed information on demand.
+By prioritizing clarity, they don’t hide crucial information in their charts; it empowers users to take initiative, explore insights and relationships, and make connections within the data itself.

 Motion